 5. Some marketing communications should attempt to show the working relationship with the ISP.
 In this case, it could be how to log on, make an order, check webmail, etc. Communications should be simple for anyone to understand and sales promotions should include risk-reducing elements such as free trials and performance guarantees.

 6. If trade-offs are necessary (Frei, 2008), the small ISP should determine its own fame.
 It could differentiate through service delivery (e.g. personal phone support and installation on-site).
 “Service consumption experiences” therefore could be used to depict this key value across the different segments, with a pertinent second-order benefit to each.

-7. Company website should be kept up-to-date with information that offers value, reminds users of services and benefits and rewards them for loyalty.
-To create a brand “community” users could be cross promoted to fuel word-of-mouth, emotional connection and loyalty.
+7. A company website should be kept up-to-date with information that offers value, reminds users of services and benefits and rewards them for loyalty.
+To create a brand “community” users could be cross-promoted to fuel word-of-mouth, emotional connection and loyalty.
 For example, featuring local businesses in eNewsletters, student success stories, acts of philanthropy associated with the brand, and new features online generally will add this value to users.